AMReX-Codes/amrex/_sources/Basics.rst.txt

       ba.readFrom(is);
       // is >> ....;

-amrex::VisMF is a class that can be used to perform MultiFab I/O in parallel.
+:cpp:`amrex::VisMF` is a class that can be used to perform MultiFab I/O in parallel.
 How many processes are allowed to perform I/O simultaneously can be set via

 ::